Wildfire triggers evacuation order for Tumbler Ridge, B.C.

 Neal McLoughlin, superintendent of predictive services for the BC Wildfire Service, said he's concerned about the start of the fire season.

-"It is quite alarming to see this amount of area burning this early in the season and it certainly doesn't bode well for the remainder of this summer."
+"It is quite alarming to see this amount of area burning this early in the season and it certainly doesn't bode well for the remainder of this summer," he said.

-The statement from the District of Tumbler Ridge said the evacuation order includes the all those in the district and those with properties at Bearhole Lake.

-The order says evacuees should leave via Highway 29 or Highway 52 east to Dawson Creek.

-McLoughlin said lightning-caused fires are one of the service's biggest concerns this season.
+Lightning-caused fires are one of the service's biggest concerns this season, he said.

 "We typically see lightning start in the later part of May and really pick up in the month of June and through the rest of the summer," he said.